 Gulf South Writer in the Woods and acclaimed writer Ladee Hubbard will soon release The Rib King, a follow up to the international hit The Talented Ribkins.
 Both absurdist and dark in the vein of Get Out and Django Unchained, The Rib King compellingly explores America’s nostalgia for slavery and the struggle by African-Americans to assert their humanity in spite of it.

 Gulf South Writer in the Woods, Residency Dinner for Edward Ball

 Wednesday, October 12, 2016

 A Studio in the Woods

-Co-sponsored by A Studio in the Woods and the New Orleans Center for the Gulf South, the Gulf South Writer in the Woods project is designed to support the creative work, scholarship and community engagement of writers examining our region.
-The inaugural Gulf South Writer in the Woods features programming with Edward Ball over the next year that includes a residency, residency dinner with community members, public workshop, and two lectures exploring race, family and place.
+Co-sponsored by A Studio in the Woods and the New Orleans Center for the Gulf South, the Gulf South Writer in the Woods project is designed to support the creative work, scholarship, and community engagement of writers examining our region.
+The inaugural Gulf South Writer in the Woods featured programming with Edward Ball over his term that included a period of residency, a residency dinner with community members, a public workshop, and two lectures that explored race, family, and place.